CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 - $a \lesssim 0.05\,\pu{AU}$
 - $P \lesssim 10\,\pu{days}$

 One possible explanation for existence is formation of planets far out and then [[Binaries#Tidal migration|tidal migration]].
 Another possible explanation is **disk migration**, and finally **in-situ formation**.
 Disk migration is a migration which happens when the hot protoplanetary disk still exists, and in-situ is the direct formation near stars, however this has been shown to be very hard (see below).
+Disk migration can happen
+- quickly, via scattering, and this can be detected as a large obliquity in the orbit
+- Slowly, via loss of angular momentum through friction with the protoplanetary disk (as in the alpha disk model)

 Many detected hot Jupiters (see [[#11]]) have high obliquity, suggesting their orbit may be due to dynamical interaction rather than simple orbit migration.

-The proposed steps for the tidal migration scenario are:
+The proposed steps for the fast tidal migration scenario are:
 1. Large planet formed far out
 2. Orbit becomes eccentric via scattering from other planets, secular chaos in many-body systems or Lidov-Kozai oscillations in binary star systems
 3. Tidal forces during pericentric passage shrink and circularize the orbit of the planet